MusicMoveArr/MiniMediaScanner/README.md

 20. UpdateSpotify - Update/Add artists into the database from Spotify's API
 21. SplitTag - Split specific tag's into single value fields by specific seperator like ';'
 22. UpdateTidal - Update/Add artists into the database from Tidal's API
+23. FixCollections - Fix collections by adding the missing artist to the Artists tag

 # Examples
 ```